ShiZhuming/pku-WorldOfWarcraft/README.md

-#World of Warcraft
+# World of Warcraft

-Lab work of pku course Practice of Programming in C&C++ 2019 spring.
+Homework of pku course Practice of Programming in C&C++ 2019 spring.
 Online judgement is on [OpenJudge](http://cxsjsx.openjudge.cn).

 Four versions in total.
 * [version 1](http://cxsjsx.openjudge.cn/warcraft201901/A/)
 * [version 2](http://cxsjsx.openjudge.cn/warcraft201902/A/)